orangeduck/Cello-Website/pages/learn-cello-world.md

     $ gcc -std=gnu99 cello_world.c -lCello -lDbgHelp -o cello_world

+Or if the `DbgHelp` library can't be found then it's likely that Cello has compiled without stack trace support.
+In this case you should use the `-DCELLO_NSTRACE` flag instead.

+    $ gcc -std=gnu99 cello_world.c -lCello -DCELLO_NSTRACE -o cello_world

 This should create a program called `cello_world` you can then execute

     $ ./cello_world